grafana/grafana/contribute/architecture/services.md

 ## Communication

 So far, our service is not doing much.
-Let's change that by having it interact with other services.
+Let's change that by having it the rest of the application.

-Grafana uses a _service bus_ to pass messages from one service to another.
-The bus helps decouple the services from each other.
+Grafana uses a _bus_ to pass messages to and from a service to other parts of the application.
 All communication over the bus happens synchronously.

 For our service to access the bus, we need to add it to the `MyService` struct: